strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 Browse to `http//localhost:2001` and check the URL bar to see if you've been redirected to `https://localhost:2101`.

-Shut down the server once you're done verifying the results.
+Shut down the server when you're done verifying the results.

 ####2.
 Render then unauthorized view for the `/` route